AnyBlok/anyblok-book/en/discovery/README.md

 Yes that true! here are some response of Anyblok values:

+* It already do the work to make those greate python libraries works together.
 * load python module at runtime: You can add blok at runtime, so you don't have to stop the service to add functionalities.
 * With sames python packages installed in one environement, you can